Dozens killed in series of blasts in Iraq

-At least 50 people have died after a fire swept through a moving train bound for the southern Indian city of Chennai, local officials say.
+At least 50 people have been killed in a fire on a passenger train travelling in the Indian state of Andhra Pradesh, officials say.

 The fire was discovered at a railway station in Nellore, in Andhra Pradesh state early on Monday, Sri B Sreedhar, the local administration chief, said.

 The blaze has been extinguished and at least 22 injured people have been hospitalised.
 The coach was completely gutted, with rescuers forced to use gas cutters to access parts of it.

 Sreedhar said the fire was believed to have been caused by a short circuit in the coach, though a railways ministry spokesman said it may have been caused by "someone carrying inflammable materials on the train".